aerni/statamic-zipper/README.md

 ## Advanced Usage

-This addon also exposes two methods that let you create a route or a zip programmatically without the need of the zip tag in your view.
+This addon also exposes two methods that let you get the route or create a zip programmatically.

 The `route` method returns the route that handles creating the zip.
-The output will be the same as if you used the `zip` tag in your views.
+This is the same as using the `zip` tag in your views.

 ```php
 \Aerni\Zipper\Zipper::route($files, $filename);
 ```

-The `create` method creates and returns the zip directly.
+The `create` method creates and returns the zip directly:

 ```php
 \Aerni\Zipper\Zipper::create($files, $filename);